michaeljones/on-commit-messages/README.md

 "blocking" fashion so that the `git commit` command can assume that the commit message will have been completed by the time your editor closes.
 An example of this is running `gvim` with the `-f` (foreground) flag.
 It is harder to use IDE-like editors in this role as they don't tend to be opened and closed on a per-file basis.
+Github has [documentation](https://docs.github.com/en/github/getting-started-with-github/associating-text-editors-with-git) for some popular editors.

 #### Setting your Command Line Editor